NoahBurkholder/wiki-noah/git.md

 git commit -m "[Tony] Integrated the LocalizationManager module with a new database so there are more supported langauges in the game. - Build v1.3.7 for Oculus submission." git commit -m "[Meri] Removed movement from the player prefab to research player behaviour in a static environment.
 Build v0.2.7 for Playstation user testing."
 ```
+Do you have to follow this outlined protocol for every project?
+No, but in a professional environment working on an official product, this is a huge skill which multiple specialists have explained to me 'is important in the biz.'

 ### Merging

-The .gitignore file that should be packed into the project by default will take care of the nasty Unity related merge problems that you ideally should never have to encounter. **Trust us, you really want this.**
+The [.gitignore](.gitignore) file that should be packed into the Unity project folder will take care of the nasty Unity related merge problems that you ideally should never have to encounter. **Trust me, you'll really want this.** The alternative is adding thousands of temporary files to your repository which would normally be deleted.

-(When you setup your repo open up the .gitignore and verify that it starts with `### Unity ###`, if it doesn't, replace the .gitignore file in the repo with the one from Ico).
+(When you setup your repo open up the .gitignore and verify that it starts with `### Unity ###`, if it doesn't, replace the .gitignore file in your repository with the one in mine.)

 However this doesn't make merge 100% clean, as [every file in your unity project is given a .meta file to track its references and other good stuff](#referencing-gameobjects-and-components) within the project.
 Typically you DO want to commit meta data (.meta files) along side any changes you make to the project files, so that no data or references are lost between machines.
-If you don't you may notice Inspector panel references disappearing.
+This is because the .meta files contain all the [reference IDs](development.md#reference-ids) important to linking Unity components together.
+Unity will automatically regenerate totally new IDs if it can't find one for a particular file.
+If you don't commit your .meta files, you may notice Inspector panel references disappearing.

 Do the following to have a nice successful merge: